Techtonica/curriculum/projects/minimal-api-project.md

   On your command line, navigate to your projects folder and enter:
   ```
   $ npm install -g express-generator
-  $ express --no-view /minimal-express-api && cd /minimal-express-api
+  $ express --no-view /eventonica && cd /eventonica
   $ npm install; open http://localhost:3000; npm start
   ```
   You should be able to see "Welcome to Express" at localhost:3000 in your browser.
 You already have a node/express app!

 2. Initialize your new project folder for git, and get your GitHub upstream repo ready so you can save and push as you make progress on your project.
 You will be submitting your GitHub repo link once you finish.

-3. Think of an example of a **person** and their **work**.
-This could be a user and their blog posts, an artist and their paintings, and author and their books, a coder and their projects, a baker and their pastries, etc.  Pick or come up with a set; this will help you think of names for your data.
+3. You will create a database with a 'users' table, and create an API that fetches user data.
+In the end, your users should look like this: users = [{
+_id: sql-id,
+name: "string",
+events: [event ids]
+},
+{
+_id: sql-id,
+name: "string",
+events: [event ids]
+}];

 -----